 7. Make Gratitude a Priority

-Practicing gratitude is one of the greatest things you can do for your mental health, and it’s no different for children.
+Practicing gratitude is one of the greatest things you can do for your mental health, and it’s no different for children (for more, see our Gratitute Tree for Kids.)
 Gratitude helps us to keep things in perspective, even during the most challenging times.
 To raise a mentally strong child you should encourage them to practice gratitude on a regular basis.

 8. Affirm Personal Responsibility

 Accepting responsibility for your actions or mistakes is also part of building mental strength involves.
 If your student is trying to blame others for the way he/she thinks, feels or behaves, simply steer them away from excuses and allow for explanations.

 Instead of soothing or calming down your child every time they are upset, teach them how to deal with uncomfortable emotions on their own so that they don’t grow up depending on you to regulate their mood.
 Children who understand their range of feelings (see the Emotion Wheel) and have experience dealing with them are better prepared to deal with the ups and downs of life.

 10. Be A Role Model for Mental Strength

 There’s no better way to teach a child than by example.
 To encourage mental strength in your students or children, you must demonstrate mental strength.
 Show them that you make self-improvement a priority in your life, and talk about your goals and steps you take to grow stronger.

 14 Ways to Build and Improve Resilience

 As we’ve learned, your level of mental resilience is not something that is decided upon at birth — it can be improved over the course of an individual’s life.
 Below we will explore a number of different strategies and techniques used to improve mental resilience.